jacobobryant/biff/libs/tasks/docs/api/com.biffweb.tasks.md

 - Installs packages with apt-get.

-- Creates a user (named `deployment-name`).
+- Creates a user (named by `deployment-name`).

 - Copies /root/.ssh/authorized_keys to ~/.ssh for the new user.

-- Creates a systemd service (named `deployment-name`) that runs `clj -M:prod` in the ~/repo directory for the new user on system startup.
+- Creates a systemd service (named by `deployment-name`) that runs `clj -M:prod` in the ~/repo directory for the new user on system startup.
 The PORT env variable is set to a unique port (in case you setup multiple apps on this server).

 - Installs Caddy and configures it to forward requests for `domain` to the app's unique port.